Robust Hypothesis Testing via Lq-Likelihood: NUMERICAL RESULTS

-In Figure \ref{fig:Power_comparison_unknown_variance}, let us first note that the sizes of all tests are successfully controlled at 0.05.
-At $\epsilon=0$, the L$q$LR with $q=1$ (LR) has the highest power; as we decrease $q$ to $0.9$ and $0.6$, the power decreases.
-The Wilcoxon test and Huber's test also have high powers.
-The sign test has the lowest power.
-As contamination becomes more serious, i.e., $\epsilon$ increases away from 0, the L$q$LR with $q=1$ (LR) degrades much faster than any of the other tests.
-Huber's test degrades relatively slowly compared to L$q$LR for $q=1$.
-The L$q$LRs for $q=0.9$ and $q=0.6$ degrade at much slower rates.
+In the left panel of Figure \ref{fig:Power_comparison_unknown_variance}, the sizes of all tests are successfully controlled at 0.05, which indicates that the estimated critical values work well.
+In the right panel of Figure \ref{fig:Power_comparison_unknown_variance}, at zero contamination, the LRT achieves the highest power; the LqRT with $q=0.9$, the Wilcoxon test, and the HLRT also offer high powers.
+As contamination becomes more serious, the LRT degrades much faster than any of the other tests.
+The LqRT with $q=0.9$ and $0.6$ both degrade at much slower rates.
 The Wilcoxon test also degrades slowly.
-Among all tests, the L$q$LR with $q=0.6$ and the sign test have the slowest degradation rates (i.e., flattest curves).
-By adjusting the tuning parameter $q$ to $0.9$, we can beat the Wilcoxon test at mild contamination ($\epsilon<0.05$).
-If we change $q$ to $0.6$, we can beat the Wilcoxon test at heavy contamination ($\epsilon>0.15$).
-Meanwhile, the L$q$LR with $q=0.6$ uniformly dominates the sign test at all levels of contamination.
-Last but not least, the figure also shows that our estimated critical values work well.
-We only slightly overestimate the critical values; therefore, the powers obtained from the estimated critical values are slightly below the powers obtained from the true critical values.
+Among all tests, the LqRT with $q=0.6$ and the sign test offer the slowest degradation rates.
+By setting $q$ to $0.9$ and $0.6$, we can beat the Wilcoxon test at mild ($\varepsilon<0.05$) and heavy ($\varepsilon>0.15$) contamination, respectively.
+Meanwhile, the LqRT with $q=0.6$ uniformly dominates the sign test at all levels of contamination.
+Finally, we see that we only slightly overestimate the critical values as the powers obtained from the estimated critical values are slightly below these of the true critical values.

-We see that remarkable robustness can be obtained by using the L$q$LR.
-The figure also implies that, with an appropriately selected $q$, it is possible that the performance of L$q$LR can be generally obtained (see Section \ref{sec:Selectq_Lqtest} for details).
+In addition, we perform simulation studies using different alternative models (i.e., $h(x;\theta=0.2,\varepsilon)$, $h(x;\theta=0.5,\varepsilon)$, and $h(x;\theta=0.8,\varepsilon)$) and different contamination (i.e., point mass contamination) and obtain similar results.
+Please see the online supplementary materials, Section \ref{sec:add_sim_supp}, for detail.